FedVQCS: Federated Learning via Vector Quantized Compressed Sensing: Proposed FedVQCS framework

 \subsubsection{Summary}

 The overall procedures of FedVQCS are summarized in {\bf Procedure~\ref{alg:FedVQCS}}, while the local block compression and global block reconstruction processes are summarized in {\bf Procedure~\ref{alg:Compress}} and {\bf Procedure~\ref{alg:Reconstruction}}, respectively.
 In the remainder of this section, we elaborate more on the local block compression process (see Sec.~\ref{Sec:Comp}) and the global block reconstruction process (see Sec.~\ref{Sec:Reconst}).
-In the subsequent section, we will explain how to design a vector quantizer for the local block compression process (see Sec.~\ref{Sec:VQDesign}) and how to optimize the design parameters of this compression process (see Sec.~\ref{Sec:Param}).
-We will also analyze the convergence rate of FedVQCS in Sec.~\ref{Sec:Convergence}.
-Finally, we will demonstrate the superiority of FedVQCS over the existing FL frameworks in Sec.~\ref{Sec:Simul}.
+Note that FedVQCS can also be combined with other FL frameworks such as \cite{FL_R1,FL_R2,FL_R3} for further performance improvement.